elliot-zzh/gut/README.md

 ### Basic Usage

 Just replace all your `git` with `gut`!
-Gut will automatically handle your typos / abbrs command.
+Gut will automatically handle your typos / abbr command.

 `gut commit` is one of the modified command: you don't need to add `-m` since the last argument will be treated as the commit message.
 Also conventional commits such as `feat: xxx` will automatically have emojis added.